adammathes/snkt/README.md

     $ go get adammathes.com/snkt

 This should download depdendencies, build `snkt` and place it in $GOPATH/bin

+`snkt` should now be a self-contained binary, you can move it if needed.

 ## Setting up a site